DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/06/22 v0.592**
+ * NEW - gang image and motto will now show in gang details page
  * NEW - elite donator tier and above can now set gang image and motto (You will be banned if you put inappropriate image or text, this is more serious than simple chat)
  * NEW - `Supply Crate [Gang]` useage will result in less resource, but you can now use it in the gang headquater to gain more resource
  * BUFF -  `Supply Crate [Gang]` drop rate has been increased, and now it will also drop when scavenging